adhiluphanna/deliciousrecipeh/content/post/197-recipe-of-any-night-of-the-week-vodka-sauce-with-beef-and-bacon.md

 1. Add the heavy cream
 1. Simmer for 10 min
 1. Remove bay leaf
-1. Add to cooked pasta &amp; enjoy!
+1. Add to cooked pasta & enjoy!

 View top rated Vodka sauce and bacon recipes with ratings and reviews.
 Baked Beans Supreme, Eggplant And Bacon Skewers, Spinach and Bacon Quiche, etc. Vodka Sauce I love vodka sauce and my friend Hila loves it too.
 This homemade creamy pink vodka sauce is the perfect recipe for date night in!
 It&#39;s really simple to make and I promise you&#39;ll never go back to jarred There&#39;s so many different versions of vodka sauce recipes but the base is tomatoes, vodka, and heavy cream.